Kot Engenharia

 To define the static loads, a loaded train passed the instrumented site at a speed of 5 km/h.
 From this data, the load values on the rails of 20 wheels were collected to obtain the average static stresses in order to remove possible effects of load unbalance, wheel defects, among others.

-After defining the static loads, the train was measured at the operating speeds on the stretch to collect data on the dynamic factor of the track in question.
+Next, after defining the static loads, the composition was measured at operating speeds on the section for collecting data on the dynamic factor of the road in question.

-Using statistical calculations, the upper control limits and the average of the data were defined in order to construct the graph in Figure 5, shown below.
+Finally, statistical calculations were used to define the upper control limits and the average of the data for the construction of the graph in Figure 5, presented below.

 Figure 5: Dynamic factor values obtained during the study.

-Data collection made it possible to verify the real loads acting on the permanent track components.
-The highest load amplification factor found on the section evaluated was 1.3, which is in line with the literature (see Figure 6) for speeds of up to 60 km/h, as adopted by Brazilian railroads.
+Data collection made it possible to verify the actual loads acting on the permanent way components.
+In addition, the highest load amplification factor found in the section evaluated was 1.3, consistent with the literature (see Figure 6) for speeds of up to 60 km/h, adopted on Brazilian railways.

 Figure 6: Dynamic amplification factors x speed according to international standards.

-Dynamic factors lower than 1 are expected and normal, and do not necessarily correspond to unrealistic values.
-The wagons have various rigid body modes, such as pitch and roll movements, in addition to the impact loads acting on the couplings, which cause excitations, resulting in variations in the loads acting on the bogies.
+Vale that dynamic factors below 1 are expected and normal, and do not necessarily correspond to unrealistic values.
+The railcars exhibit various rigid body modes, such as pitch and roll motion, in addition to impact loads acting on the couplings, which cause excitations, resulting in variations in the loads acting on the bogies.

 Kot Engenharia Team